Last revised: September 14, 2023

 Non-disparagement.
 The Parties agree that they will not take any action that will harm the reputation of the other Party, or which would reasonably be expected to lead to unwanted or unfavorable publicity to either of the other Party.

 Insurance and protection plans.
 Turo is not an insurance company and does not insure hosts or guests.
 Host and guest protection plans made available through the Services are in no way related.
 To be eligible for the benefits of a protection plan, hosts and guests must comply with these Terms.
-Protection plans are available through the Services only in the United States, the United Kingdom, and Canada (excluding any of the territories and the provinces of Manitoba and Saskatchewan).
+Protection plans are available through the Services only in the United States, the United Kingdom, Canada (excluding any of the territories and the provinces of Manitoba and Saskatchewan), France, and Australia.
 Please refer to the specific terms for guests and specific terms for hosts sections below for additional information based on the nature of your use of the Services.

 The following sections also apply if you book a vehicle using the Services:

 As a guest, you commit that you will be a legally licensed driver and provide proof to the host or via the Services of a current, valid driver’s license.
 You will treat the vehicle and any applicable Extras well and will take all reasonable measures to return the vehicle and any applicable Extras on time and in essentially the same condition as received.
 You will not allow anyone other than a person listed in the trip details as an Approved Driver to drive the vehicle you booked.